janmayer/hdtv/README.md

 To build and run HDTV, the following dependencies are required:

 * Python
     - Tested with 3.8, 3.9, 3.10, and 3.11
+    - Python-dependencies are installed automatically when using pip/pipx
-	- Packages: numpy scipy matplotlib prompt_toolkit>=3.0.14 uncertainties
+        - Packages: numpy scipy matplotlib prompt_toolkit>=3.0.14 uncertainties (when manually installed)
         - Packages for development & testing: docutils pytest pytest-cov
 * [Cern ROOT](https://root.cern/) 6
     - Tested with version 6.26 and higher
     - Needs to be compiled against the correct python version and with support for C++14 or higher.
     - In python, **`import ROOT` must succeed**.
-    - System packages may be available on some systems, e.g. `<tool> install root python3-root`
+    - System packages may be available on some systems, e.g. `<tool> install root python3-root` ([More info](https://root.cern/install/#linux-package-managers))
 * cmake, gcc, g++ (or similar, in a somewhat modern version)
 * libx11-dev `<tool> install libx11-6 libx11-dev`